visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

   a custom plugin.
 * Read: On VisIt_ startup, all :ref:`enabled <Preferences_Enabling_Plugins>`
   plugin *info* files are read.
 The remaining plugin files are read only when the plugin is actually used.
+In client/server mode, it is important to ensure that the same plugin files have been installed on *both* the client and the server.
 * Format: Binary shared library files in the machine format of the host architecture.